mitchellnau/CS430Project1/README.md

 		> A P3 file in a text editor will display all ascii.
 		> A P6 file in a text editor will display a header in ascii followed by nonsensical characters.

-Invalid inputs will close the program.
-Invalid file contents close the program.
+Invalid inputs and file contents will close the program.
 This program is designed to use eight bits per color channel.